This good practice advice will help your buying staff simplify contract management and remain fully informed about your school’s position.

 When conducting a review, refer to information from sources including:

-- the school’s business case/statement of requirements
+- your school’s business case/statement of requirements

 - the opinions of those using the goods or services about the supplier